-Demand characteristics are one of the so-called experimenter effects in behavioral research.
-They describe the tendency of interview/usability test participants to give you (the experimenter) what you want based on what the participants think what you might expect from them.
+Demand characteristics are one of the so-called experimenter effects in behavioural research.
+They describe the tendency of interview/usability test participants to give you (the experimenter) what you want based on what the participants think and what you might expect from them.

 This doesn’t require that you tell them what you want explicitly and give them obvious cues.
 Participants only need to guess/hypothesize what you want from them based on some subtle cues you send out which are often based on your implicit opinions.
 So the assumption your participants make regarding what you might want from them is sufficient enough.
 For example, a general assumption which occurs during usability testing sessions could be that you want them to like the product you’ll be testing.